maxibor/madman/docs/usage.md

 ### `--mindamage`

 Mimimum amount of C to T damage on the 5' end of the aligned reads to keep the contig.
 Default=`0.2`

+### `--pydamage_plot`

+Create pydamage plot.
+Without this flag (default), no pydamage plots are created

+> Creating the pydamage plots for each contig takes a lot of time !

 ## Job resources